 This filtering is especially helpful when your team is focused on a specific goal.
 Maybe you’re focused on reducing churn or driving enterprise sales.
 Viewing votes from churned users or enterprise customers would be helpful here.

-Most companies do feedback wrong.
+Most companies collect user feedback wrong.
 It creates unnecessary work for them and demoralizes their users.

 But there’s a simple solution.
-By letting your users vote on feedback, you get more complete data for a tiny fraction of the effort.
+By letting your users submit and vote on feedback, you get more complete data for a tiny fraction of the effort.
 And your users will love you for it.